keesvandenend/bermudaword/README.md

 <h1>Bermuda Word</h1>

-<i>Program is pre-HTML5 and pre-ES2015 (code stems from 2007 - 2011) and VB version has comments removed, so please excuse the mess ;P</i>
+<i>Program is pre-HTML5 and pre-ES2015 (code stems from 2007 - 2011) and VB version has comments removed.</i>

 <b>Status</b>